floschott/foamquant/docs/source/about.rst

 .. note::

-   This project is under development.
-The Jupyter notebook are not uploaded yet, neither are all the tools.
+   This documentation is under development.
+Only one jupyter notebook and part of the tools are currently available.